 In the first step, we ask you to explain the state of the market prior to your invention.
 Typically, this involves you describing what others have done in the field by describing existing products in the market, published papers, or patents.
 After we have a sense of the technical space, then we ask you to describe the problems with the existing solutions.
 Only until we understand the market and its shortcomings, do we continue forward to discuss your invention.

 In the second step, we ask you to explain your invention in complete detail, and describe how your invention solves the problems with the prior art that you described in the first step.
-Inventors often use diagrams, sketches, simulations results, or prototypes to explain their invention.
+Inventors often use diagrams, sketches, simulation results, or prototypes to explain their invention.
 To draft a detailed specification, it is essential for the inventor to step through every novel aspect of their invention.
 Often there are multiple inventions where an inventor may have thought there to be only a single invention.
-Our objective to obtain patent rights to the maximum you are entitled to.
+Our objective is to obtain patent rights to the maximum you are entitled to.
 The disclosure interview is complete after we understand your invention, including the problem(s) your invention solves and how your invention operates.

 After the invention disclosure meeting, we proceed with preparing your patent application.
 The patent application preparation process involves preparing a formal set of drawings, drafting an accompanying specification that explains your invention in detail, and a set of claims that defines what you understand to be your invention.
 The preparation process typically takes five to ten business days, depending on the complexity of your invention and the number of drawings involved.
 Our objective is to minimize the amount of time an inventor needs to spend reviewing drafts and giving feedback.